fanuelalem/Project-02/README.md

 # The Jedi Code

-The Jedi code will gather information about you based on your answer choices and will determine if you resemble a sith or a jedi most.
+The Jedi code is an interactive fun quiz that will gather information about you based on your answer choices and will determine if you resemble a sith or a jedi most.

 ![Project Image](jedipic.png)